About Me

 Music

-For getting into music, Reaper is a very customizable DAW Digital Audio Workstation known for being a jack of all trades.
+For getting into music, Reaper is a very customizable DAW Digital Audio Workstation; music software known for being a jack of all trades.
 It offers a fairly standard workflow by default, but with the many extensions and themes available for it, you can make it look and feel however you'd like!
 It runs better than its peers on lower-end or higher-end computers, supports Windows, Mac, and Linux, and offers a Winrar-like trial that never actually expires!
 (Still, if you use it a lot, please buy it; The license is $60 for individuals and lasts forever.)
+It doesn't have many built-in instrument plugins, though.

 I personally use Studio One by PreSonus, which I found easy to learn.
-Comparing it to Reaper, they both provide fairly traditional workflows, but Studio One is less customizable and more expensive.
+Comparing it to Reaper, they both provide fairly traditional workflows, but Studio One is a little simpler to learn and includes more built-in plugins, but it's less customizable and more expensive.
 It also charges for major updates.
 FL Studio and Ableton Live are some other popular examples.
 FL Studio utilizes short patterns of notes that are meant to be reused throughout a song, while Ableton Live caters to electronic producers and anyone who wants to easily perform their music live in concerts, DJ sets, and the like.
+Apple's Logic Pro is similar to Studio One and is reminiscent of a souped-up GarageBand; it's very serviceable out-of-the-box, though it's only supported on Mac systems.

 Note that if you're also interested in Vocaloid/vocalsynths, keep in mind that some voicebanks come with bundled software.
-For example, Crypton v4 and NT voicebanks Hatsune Miku, Kagamine Len/Rin, Megurine Luka, Meiko, and Kaito purchased on Sonicwire usually come with Piapro Studio and Studio One Artist, which are more than enough to get started with making Vocaloid music.
+For example, some Crypton voicebanks Crypton Future Media owns Hatsune Miku, Kagamine Len/Rin, Megurine Luka, Meiko, and Kaito purchased on Sonicwire come with Piapro Studio or VOCALOID6 and Cubase LE, which are more than enough to get started with making Vocaloid music.

 Gamedev

 Meanwhile, for gamedev, there are plenty of great free engines!
-My recommendation and personal favorite is Godot, a free and open source game engine that can be used for 2D or 3D games
+My recommendation and personal favorite is Godot, a free and open source game engine that can be used for 2D or 3D games.
+(It also does a good job of teaching you a lot of programming principles in an intuitive way.)

 Resources